-Amy Bentley is Professor in the Department of Nutrition and Food Studies at New York University.
-A historian with interests in the social, historical, and cultural contexts of food, she is the author of Inventing Baby Food: Taste, Health, and the Industrialization of the American Diet (University of California Press, 2014), (James Beard Award finalist, and ASFS Best Book Award).
-For more information see inventingbabyfood.com.
+Amy Bentley is Professor in the Department of Nutrition and Food Studies at New York University, a 2024-25 NYU Humanities Fellow, and recipient of a 2024 NYU Distinguished Teaching Award.
+A historian with interests in the social, historical, and cultural contexts of food, she is the author of Inventing Baby Food: Taste, Health, and the Industrialization of the American Diet (California, 2014), (James Beard Award finalist, and ASFS Best Book Award).
+In 2024 she co-edited (with Fabio Parasecoli and Krishnendu Ray) the collection Practicing Food Studies (NYU).

-Other books include Eating for Victory: Food Rationing and the Politics of Domesticity (University of Illinois, 1998), A Cultural History of Food in the Modern Era (editor) (Bloomsbury, 2011), and the co-edited volume with Simona Stano Food for Thought: Nourishment, Culture, Meaning (Springer 2021).
-Book chapter and journal articles feature such topics as ketchup in Reagan's America, the politics of southwestern cuisine, and a historiography of food riots (see Selected Publications below).
-Her current research projects include a history of food in US hospitals, and the cultural and historical contexts of meat and dairy substitutes.
+Other books include Eating for Victory: Food Rationing and the Politics of Domesticity (University of Illinois, 1998), A Cultural History of Food in the Modern Age (editor) (Bloomsbury, 2011), and the co-edited volume (with Simona Stano) Food for Thought: Nourishment, Culture, Meaning (Springer 2021).
+Book chapters and journal articles feature a variety of topics mainly focusing on food in the recent past (see Selected Publications below).
+Current research projects include a history of food in US hospitals, the cultural and historical contexts of meat and dairy substitutes, the cultural contexts of food waste, the role of flavor in human and planetary health, and an assessment of how historians write about food.

 Selected Publications